FarhanaTeli/Employees-Table-Data-Analysis/README.md

 # Employees-Table-Data-Analysis
 In this data analysis project, data preprocessing and data visualization task also performed for Employees table.

-Data: The Employees table contains six tables such as department, department_employee, department_manager, employee, salary, and title table.
+**Data**: The Employees table contains six tables such as department, department_employee, department_manager, employee, salary, and title table.
 Each of those includes information about employees such as employee_id, first_name, last_name, salary, title, department_id, etc.

 In this project few SQL queries solved to answer the given questions, all questions are given below:

 1. Check for data inconsistency.